prosegrinder/.github/README.md

   - Creates a GitHub release based on the tag and the changelog created by Commitizen.
 - [Poetry Publish](.github/workflows/poetry-publish.yaml)
-  - Invoked on `tag`, typically via Poetry Release.
+  - Invoke on `tag`, typically via Poetry Release.
   - Builds the project.
   - Optionally publishes to PyPi test.
 See workflow for details.
   - Publish to PyPi.